 - If you want us to grade your incomplete or incorrect spreadsheet manually, submit it within FIVE MINUTES of the end of the exam.
 Do not email it; look for Assignment on NYU Brightspace.
 If you submit the spreadsheet for manual grading, you will be considered to have used up your five attempts.
 Therefore, your maximum score on that spreadsheet can only be 72/100 due to the penalty for multiple attempts.

 Important computer tips for the final

-DO NOT WORK ON A SPREADSHEET WITHIN A BROWSER.
-Save the spreadsheet to your desktop, work on it, and save it periodically.
-If you work on a spreadsheet in a browser and then navigate away from a page, ALL YOUR WORK WILL BE LOST.
+- DO NOT WORK ON A SPREADSHEET WITHIN A BROWSER.
+Save the spreadsheet to your computer, work on it, and save it periodically.
+If you navigate away from the spreadsheet in a browser, ALL YOUR WORK WILL BE LOST.

-Maximize screen space by hiding the ribbon at the top of the Excel and menus at the top of your browsers.
-The more of the screen you see, the faster and more accurate you are.
+- Maximize screen space by hiding the Excel ribbon and browser menus.
+The more the screen you see, the faster and more accurate you are.

-Bring a laptop with as big a screen as possible.
+- Bring a computer with as big a screen as possible.

 - There is no midterm.
 There will be no in-class graded quizzes.